Casey Moore has developed an innovative and useful model to improve performance called the Productivity Chain. In a nutshell, here’s how it works:

 As Stop Organizing, Start Producing notes (p.
 10), “The Productivity Chain is a life-changer, yet you need no special training or tools to apply it…The Chain is…quickly transformative because it serves several much-needed, yet distinct functions at once.
 Each one helps you achieve the results you want.”

 ● An instruction manual.
 It explains what blocks productivity and how you can leverage improvements in key links to become more effective.

 ● A mindset.
 The Productivity Chain shifts you from frustrated and powerless to powerful, responsible, and action-oriented in every area of your life―all by changing your perspective.

 ● An assessment tool.
 The Chain helps you assess yourself and your situation, defining your problems in ways that lead to specific, practical, and effective solutions.
+Take the assessment now.

 ● A call to action.
 Chain solutions always involve concrete action directed at strengthening particular links.
 The process is simple and applicable to any link.

 ● A performance standard.
 The “Power Chain” describes the benefits you receive when your weaker links are “strong enough.”
 This standard can guide your self-improvement efforts, clarifying what you want to achieve.

 ● A guiding framework.
 The Productivity Chain provides the bigger picture into which all the productivity-related puzzle pieces fit, enabling you to filter through information more easily and spend your self-improvement money and time more wisely.